How to Make Paper Plate Sun Catchers — Easy Step-by-Step Guide

 8. 8

-Let the glue dry completely.
-Once dry, punch a hole in the top rim of the paper plate frame and thread a ribbon or string through it for hanging.
+Once the glue is completely dry and the sun catcher feels firm, punch a hole in the top rim of the paper plate frame.
+Make sure the hole is large enough to thread your ribbon or string through.

 Tips & Troubleshooting